mjung5/mjung5.github.io/_posts/2021-10-30-Automation-Blog-Post.md

 codes so many times.
 In the future, I would pick a set of variables and stick with the variables for the EDA to save time.

-what was the most difficult part for you?
+What was the most difficult part for you?

 I fit the random forest model and struggled so much running the code chunk because of the running time.
 It took me almost 2-3 hours to